Hassan42/Process-aware-transaction-ordering/README.md

 # Procress-aware-transaction-ordering

-The dataset used in the paper is found in the folder paper_dataset under the format: setup_maliciousNodes_bufferingLength_epochs_attackType
+The dataset used in the paper is found in the folder paper_dataset under the format: [setup][maliciousNodes][bufferingLength][epochs][attackType].

+Example: oc_1_2_150_r, ordering contract with one malicious node and 2 buffering blocks with a suppression attack.

 ## Dependencies